Age Discrimination in the Workplace: 3M Company Settles Case

 Fighting Discrimination in California

 When a California employer engages in this type of conduct, a worker has the right to fight it.
 Federal, state and local statutes have been enacted to safeguard every employee’s legal rights in the workplace.
-If you are the victim of employment discrimination, then you should contact a reputable California lawyer.
+If you are the victim of employment discrimination, then you should contact a reputable California employment lawyer.
 At Shegerian & Associates, you will find qualified legal professional who are ready to help you!